 Effectiveness of aromatase inhibitors compared to tamoxifen

 Based on the most current published data, postmenopausal women taking aromatase inhibitors for five years have better survival outcomes than women taking tamoxifen for five years.
 The second most favorable schedule is to take an aromatase inhibitor for two or three years, followed by tamoxifen.
 However any combination of endocrine treatment is far superior to none at all for estrogen positive breast cancer patients.
 Recent evidence suggests that 10 years of tamoxifen treatment is superior to five years since it reduces the rate of late recurrence among women with early-stage ER+ breast cancer.
-It is not known whether 10 years of aromatase inhibitor treatment would have similar effects.
+One 2016 study reported that positive lymph node status was associated with late recurrence among women who had completed only five years of tamoxifen.
+It is not known whether 10 years of aromatase inhibitor treatment would have similar results.

 One 2014 study reported that, compared to no use of oral contraceptives, birth control pill use at any age was associated with significantly lower risk of breast cancer recurrence among women diagnosed at age at least 50 who were treated with aromatase inhibitors.
 No such reduction in risk was observed for ever users of the pill who were treated with tamoxifen.
 This suggests that women with ER+ postmenopausal breast cancer who have used the pill at any point in their lives may be better off using an aromatase inhibitor rather than tamoxifen.